-Standard 4.2: Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own.
+Standard 4.2: Students demonstrate understanding of the concept of culture through comparisons

-Communities Participate in Multilingual Communities at Home & Around the World

-Standard 5.1: Students use the language both within and beyond the school setting.
+Communities Participate in Multilingual Communities at Home & Around the World Standard 5.1: Students use the language both within and beyond the school setting.
 Standard 5.2: Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.